 Salary and Employment Information

-According to the U.S. Bureau of Labor Statistics (BLS), anesthesiologists had a mean hourly wage of $124.09 in May 2015 (www.bls.gov).
-This amounted to a mean annual wage of $258,100.
-With 25,040 workers, physician offices were the number one employers for anesthesiologists in the United States.
-The next highest employer, with 2,700 employees, was general surgical and medical hospitals.
-The BLS also reported that the highest paying states for anesthesiologists were Wyoming, Wisconsin, Tennessee, Oregon, and Oklahoma.
+According to the U.S. Bureau of Labor Statistics (BLS), anesthesiologists had a mean hourly wage of $128.38 in May 2018 (www.bls.gov).
+This amounted to a mean annual wage of $267,020.
+With 25,800 workers, physician offices were the number one employers for anesthesiologists in the United States.
+The next highest employer, with 3,830 employees, was general surgical and medical hospitals.
+The BLS also reported that the highest paying states for anesthesiologists Oregon, New Jersey, New Hampshire, Montana, and Mississippi.

 Cardiac anesthesiologists are physicians who specialize in heart care and are responsible for taking care of surgical patients and easing their pain.
 During heart-related operations, these anesthesiologists oversee the vital signs and condition of the surgical patient.
 These vital signs include body temperature, breathing, heart rate and blood pressure.
 Cardiac anesthesiologists are expected to work irregular and long hours in sterile environments.
 Sometimes they are on call and have to perform emergency visits or answer phone calls to help patients.